-Doctors are still unclear on the exact mechanism by which contractions start.
+Doctors still don’t know exactly how contractions start.
 However, there are some well-recognized risks for pre-term labour.
-A common scenario is the “waters breaking” ahead of time; this is called Pre-Term Pre-Labour Rupture of Membranes (PPROM).
-Other common risk factors include bleeding from the placenta, intra-uterine infection, twins or triplets and weakness of the cervix.
+A common issue is the “waters breaking” ahead of time; this is called Pre-Term Pre-Labour Rupture of Membranes (PPROM).
+Other common risk factors include bleeding from the placenta, infection inside the womb, twins or triplets and weakness of the cervix.

 Women at risk of pre-term birth

-Pre-term birth prevention has developed quite significantly in recent years.
-Women are being assessed for a variety of risk factors in early pregnancy, including the risk of pre-eclampsia or a short cervix.
+Pre-term birth prevention has developed quite a lot in recent years.
+Women are being checked for a variety of risk factors in early pregnancy, e.g. pre-eclampsia or a short cervix.
 There are also more treatment options available, the most significant being the increasing use of progesterone.

-There are multiple potential causes for pre-term birth, so preventative measures must be individualised to each woman.
-Any woman who has had a pre-term birth should have the events reviewed carefully by an obstetrician.
+There are multiple causes for pre-term birth, so preventative measures must be individualised to each woman.
+Any woman who has a pre-term birth should have the events reviewed carefully by a high-risk obstetrician.
 By identifying the most likely cause, the obstetrician can recommend the best options to reduce her risk in any future pregnancy.